 - Allegations must be directly reported to a member of the Senior Leadership Team, following the guidance around reporting above.
-The DSL must then be made aware as soon as possible. - The allegation and all subsequent actions will be recorded using CPOMS. - All reports of child-on-child abuse will be assessed on a case-by-case basis, with the DSL or deputy taking a leading role using their professional judgement.
-Support will be sought from other agencies such as social care or the police as required. - It is important to deal with a situation of child-on-child abuse immediately and sensitively.
-It is necessary to gather the information as soon as possible to get the true facts. - It is important to deal with information gathering sensitively and think about the language used and the impact of that language on both the children and the parents/carers when they become involved.
+The DSL must then be made aware as soon as possible - The allegation and all subsequent actions will be recorded using CPOMS - All reports of child-on-child abuse will be assessed on a case-by-case basis, with the DSL or deputy taking a leading role using their professional judgement. - The DSL will consider making referrals to other agencies such as social care or the police as required - The DSL or deputy must directly refer to KCSIE (2024, part 5) to inform their actions and take a considered, methodical response. - It is important to deal with a situation of child-on-child abuse immediately and sensitively.
+It is necessary to gather the information as soon as possible to get the true facts - It is important to deal with information gathering sensitively and think about the language used and the impact of that language on both the children and the parents/carers when they become involved.
 Staff will avoid language that may create a 'blame' culture.
-KCSIE advised on 'victim' and 'alleged perpetrator', recognising that in some cases, the abusive behaviour will have been harmful to the perpetrator too. - The assessment of the incident might need to consider: - The chronological ages of those involved - The levels of cognition of those involved - All alleged physical and verbal aspects of the behaviour and incident - Whether the behaviour involved inappropriate sexual knowledge or motivation - Any degrees of physical aggression, intimidation, threatening behaviour or bribery? - The effect on the victim - $\circ$ $\;$ Any attempts to ensure the behaviour and incident is kept a secret - The child or young person's motivation or reason for the behaviour - Whether this was a one-off incident, or longer in duration
+Advised terms are 'victim' and 'alleged perpetrator', but this should be considered on a case-by-case basis - Staff need to recognise that in some cases, the abusive behaviour will have been harmful to the perpetrator too - The assessment of the incident might need to consider: - o The chronological ages of those involved - o The levels of cognition of those involved - o Difference in their power or authority in relation to age, race, gender, physical, emotional or intellectual vulnerability - o All alleged physical and verbal aspects of the behaviour and incident - o Whether the behaviour involved inappropriate sexual knowledge or motivation - o Any degrees of physical aggression, intimidation, threatening behaviour or bribery - o The effect on the victim - o Any attempts to ensure the behaviour and incident is kept a secret - o The child or young person's motivation or reason for the behaviour (if they admit that it occurred)

+o Whether this was a one-off incident, or longer in duration